Reverse an Insurance Payment (Post a Takeback)

 Click “Save” and review the outcome of the reversal.

-The payment will be reversed and any adjustment(s) will be deleted.
-The encounter charges will pend the original payor.
+The payment is reversed and any adjustment(s) are deleted.
+The encounter charges pend the original payor.

-Back on the History tab, you can review that the original payment has been struck through, with the date and reversal transaction listed in the Refunds/Reversals column.
+Back on the History tab, you can review that the original payment is struck through, with the date and reversal transaction listed in the Refunds/Reversals column.

-Reversing a Payment Posts an Adjustment: When you post a payment reversal (“takeback”), you create an adjustment that links to the original payment.
-The adjustment behaves like any charge or procedure on your PCC system, and it is associated with the provider of the original charge or charges paid off by the payment.
+Reversing a Payment Posts an Adjustment: When you reverse a payment, you create an adjustment that links to the original payment.
+The adjustment behaves like any charge or procedure on your PCC system, and it is associated with the provider of the original charge (or charges) paid off by the payment.

 Post Updated Payments and Adjustments, or the Denial, and Add an Account Note

-Now that you have reversed the original payment and deleted any associated adjustments, you can return to the Posting tab and post updated payment and adjustment information provided by the payor.
+After you reverse a payment, you can return to the Posting tab and enter any updated payment and adjustment information provided by the payor.

 Typically, an ERA or EOB that indicates a reversal also includes updated adjudication information for the encounter.
 For example, if the patient was not enrolled, you can post the rejection or denial.